 With “love of God, love of self, and love of others” (from the Great Commandment of Jesus Christ) as the overarching theme of our Sacred Studies program, sacred action is a significant portion of what we are about as a Christian academic community.
 As an Episcopal school, we pride ourselves in this component of our identity where community service speaks boldly of our will to be servants to all in words and actions.
-Our involvement with the community of West Palm Beach has been a source of pride for both staff and students alike.
+Our involvement with the community of Boynton Beach has been a source of pride for both staff and students alike.

 School-wide projects, individual class programs, random acts of kindness, school cleanup, recycling, environmental awareness, and giving to the poor and unfortunate are natural extensions of our education and awareness that we are only a small part of the whole human family.
 What we do at Saint Joseph's has enormous effects on others as well as ourselves not only in the larger community of West Palm Beach but also through the country as our students go forth in their lives.